jurassicplayer/OTLN-Calibre-Metadata/README.md

 - Add `Light Novel` and `Official Translation` tags
 - Add genre tags from metadata source and NovelUpdates to all books in the series (non-spoiler tags)
 #### Titles
-- Uniform title structure (per series...until I'm further along)
+- Uniform title structure
 - Remove any `Novel` or `Light Novel`
 - Volumes should be denoted after the title as `<Title>, Vol. XX`
-    - Subtitles should be ignored
+- Subtitles should be added after the volume `<Title>, Vol. XX: Subtitle`
-    - Series should be named the same as the title without volume
+- Series should be named the same as the title without extras `<Title>`
 #### Authors/Artists/Publishers
 - Include artist as an author when available.
 - Publishers should follow publishing imprint.
 Ex.
 Yen Press publishes light novels under Yen On, so Yen Press LNs should have Yen On as the publisher.